NHOrus/srwq-compilation/episode-09.md

 "Are you sure you want to try out something like this?
 I thought you were an artillery specialist."

-"My main offensive strength is presicion weapons fire at all ranges.
+"My main offensive strength is precision weapons fire at all ranges.
 Douglas is an artillery specialist, focusing on suppressing the enemy with heavy weapons.
 I would prefer a mobile mech with beam weaponry, like this one or the Raubtier."

 "Ok, I guess we all have our preferences...
 Oh hey Katina... er...
 What's up?"

 "I...
 I just want to say sorry for how I've been acting.
 I know its been hard on all of you to put up with me, and it means we haven't come together as a team the way we should, and I really want to make up for it."

-Irm once again proves critically vunerable to your moeface.
+Irm once again proves critically vulnerable to your moeface.
 "Oh...
 Oh, Katina, don't worry about it.
-We realise that things are difficult for you, with your condition and all.
+We realize that things are difficult for you, with your condition and all.
 But the important thing is, you know whose side you're on, and you're trying your best to help us.
 With Dumi watching out for you, you should be fine.
 We'll all help you get through this."

 "Th-thank you, Irm-kun.
 And Subo...
 Latooni... you can have this back."
 You hand her back the ribbon.
 "I'm sorry I... just, sorry."